bjlkeng/bjlkeng.github.io/source/posts/building-a-qa-bot-of-me-with-openai-and-cloudflare.rst

 generation.
 So for example the :code:`{{select ... options=valid_nums}}`
 constrains the output to the valid numbers (in this case between 0 and 10).
 It also allows you to extract the log probabilities, which I generated and then calculated the expected value (mean) of the resulting distribution.
-Note: It's probably doesn't make sense to use GPT-3.5 to evaluate a GPT-3.5 output in the case of RAG, but perhaps makes sense for the smaller :code:`curie` model?
+Note: It probably doesn't make sense to use GPT-3.5 to evaluate a GPT-3.5 output in the case of RAG, but perhaps makes sense for the smaller :code:`curie` model?